 “The students in this study agreed they had a role in pressure injury prevention and that it should be a priority.
 The greatest concern about pressure injury prevention attitudes is personal competency beliefs,” the study read.

 It added that the findings highlight the need for a comprehensive approach to increase students’ knowledge in this area and for students to have adequate experiences in clinical units

 with a high focus on pressure injury prevention.

-Aged Care Insite spoke with lead author Kim Usher, head of the School of Health at UNE, to discuss the ways nurses can help students improve their knowledge and attitudes and what changes are needed within training organisations.Do you have an idea for a story?
+Nursing Review spoke with lead author Kim Usher, head of the School of Health at UNE, to discuss the ways nurses can help students improve their approach to pressure injuries and what changes are needed in training organisations.Do you have an idea for a story?